yassinejaoudi/FEND_Dev_Notes/Web_programming_with_JS.md

 * `git remote -v`: to verify the shortname with the correct URL
 * `git fetch`:  It just retrieves the commits and moves the tracking branch.
 It does not merge the local branch with the tracking branch

+### Lesson 17: Working on another' Developer's repository:

+* `git shortlog` : A quick way that we can see how many commits each contributor has added to the repository.
+* `git shortlog -s -n`: `-s` flag is to show just the number of commits (rather than each commit's message) and `-n` flag to sort them numerically (rather than alphabetically by author name)
+* `git log --author=` : to filter the commits to the provided author.
+* `git log --oneline --author=`:

+__Filters Commits by Search__:

+* In case the commit message is long, you can provide its details in the description because If you write a descriptive commit message, then it's so much easier to search through the commit messages, later, to find exactly what you're looking for.
+And remember, if the commit message is not enough for you to explain what the commit is for, you can provide a detailed description of exactly why the commit is needed in the description area.
+* `git show SHA#` show the specific commit with the detailed description.

+__Recap:__

+The git log command is extremely powerful, and you can use it to discover a lot about a repository.
+But it can be especially helpful to discover information about a repository that you're collaborating on with others.
+You can use git log to:

+* group commits by author with `git shortlog`
+* filter commits with the --author flag: __Example:__ `$ git log --author="Richard Kalehoff"`
+* filter commits using the --grep flag: __Example:__ `$ git log --grep="border radius issue in Safari"`

 ### Lesson 19: Document object model "DOM":

 * The DOM stands for "Document Object Model" and is a tree-like structure that is a representation of the HTML document, the relationship between elements, and contains the content and properties of the elements.